So why the name massage fix?

 I cannot count the number of people who have had back pains, sciatic issues, forearm pain, headaches and so forth who have commented on the pain having completely vanished.

-I have had the honor of experimenting with a client who had fibromyalgia, only to be surprised that it was possible to release every tender point over time without having them cause anymore issues.
+I have had the honor of experimenting with a client who had fibromyalgia, only to be surprised that it was possible to release every tender point over time without having them come back.

 This last one is dear to my heart because it involved a woman who thought her tailbone had been broken during child delivery but it hadn’t healed after 1 year of agonizing pain.
 Finally an x-ray was taken and to her surprise, the bone was not broken…the issue was soft tissue related.
 I was able to release all of the restrictions surrounding the tailbone after a few sessions and she is now pain free.